Constructing a Style Sheet

 Unlike classes an ID can only be used once.
 So suppose you are happy with your big, bold, red headline but on just one occasion in a page you want it to be different.
 In this case you might choose to use an ID.
 Your style sheet would now read:

-Now on the one occasion where you wished to use the green headline you would alter the
+Now on the one occasion where you wished to use the green headline you would alter the tag to read:

 This is a green, normal, headline.